 Jobs and Duties of Electrical Contractors and Electricians

-An electrical contractor’s job and duties will differ based on the job and their position within the company.
+An electrical contractor’s job and duties will differ based on the job requirements and their position within the company.
 An electrical project manager will perform project management-based duties.
 The electrical project manager can be expected to:

 Create Benchmarks -> set the benchmarks for checking success.